daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 During the Asian session we can trade next Forex currencies: Aussie Dollar, New Zealand Dollar, Yen and Swiss Frank.
 We should use 6:50 to 7:10 macro, 7:50 pm to 8:10 pm macro and also 8:50pm to 9:10 macro.

-9:50pm to 10:10pm and 10:50pm to 11:10pm macros are not so good, but...
+From 9:50pm to 10:10pm and from 10:50pm to 11:10pm macros are not so good, but...
-11:50pm to 12:10am it's a dynamite macro, because it real / true new day macro
+From 11:50pm to 12:10am it's a dynamite macro, because it real / true new day macro

 ### ICT 2024 Mentorship \ September 12, 2024
 [ICT 2024 Mentorship \ September 12, 2024](https://www.youtube.com/live/DRuEMX4RhMw?si=9SZLNmDA83km7XPh)

+Opening Bell protocol: We mark ORG (4:59pm to 9:30am) and wait for it 50% fill in the fir st 30 minutes of trading.

 If we are Bullish, and price is dropping into =FVG, then we would like to see that price should not close that inefficiency completely, we would like to see reaction from the upper part of +FVG.